anujkhare/music/reports/2-guitar-data-way-forward.md

     accurate.
 I have since found a couple more tools that I'd like to benchmark against.

-The answers to these will determine how I proceed with this project.
+The findings from these will determine how I proceed with this project.